 1. Resisting Arrest – PC §148

-Penal Code §148 is a California law that makes it a crime for anyone to resist obstructing an officer or an emergency medical technician (EMT) during their official duties.
+Penal Code §148 is a California law that makes it a crime for anyone to resist or obstruct an officer or an emergency medical technician (EMT) during their official duties.
 Other unlawful activities that prevent a law enforcer from performing their duty include:

 - Trying to interfere with the authorities while monitoring a suspect in custody

-- Obstructing the police from interviewing a witness of a crime or accident
+- Obstructing the police from interviewing a witness to a crime or accident

 - Interfering with an officer who is trying to access a crime or accident scene

-This crime is punishable by facing one-year imprisonment at a county jail and a maximum fine of $1000.
+This crime is punishable by up to one year of imprisonment at a county jail and a maximum fine of $1,000.

 2. False Statement to an Officer – VC §31

-Vehicle Code §31 under the California statutes states that it’s a crime for one to provide false information to a peace officer.
-The violation of the California vehicle code is punishable by up to six months jail time in county jail and a fine of up to $1000.
+Vehicle Code §31 under the California statutes states that it is a crime to provide false information to a peace officer.
+The violation of the California vehicle code is punishable by up to six months in county jail and a fine of up to $1,000.
 The false information claims include:

 - Counterfeit or borrowed driver’s license